Tsmith5151/smu-datascience-courses/DoingDataScience/Case Study 1/Data/report.md

 ## 5  Upper middle income     125
 ```

-- Note that the answers to the analysis questions in the following section is based on removing the each observation with NA in the "Ranking" column.
-Thus, the **merge.data.final** data frame will be referenced in the `analysis.r` file.
+- Note: the answers to the analysis questions in the following section is based on removing each observation with NA in the "Ranking" column.
+Thus, the **merge.data.final** data frame will be the source of reference in the `analysis.r` file.
+First, let's replace any observation that is blank with NA:

 ```r